ArduPilot/ardupilot_wiki/dev/source/docs/support_proxy_supportengineer.rst

 DroneCAN GUI Tool
 ------------------------------------

 Enter "mavcan:udpout:support.ardupilot.org:" followed by your support engineer port number for the CAN interface and add your signing key.

+.. note:: The signing key in DroneCAN GUI Tool is the password entered into Mission Planner during key generation.
+It is not the key that Mission Planner displays.

 .. image:: ../images/Support_DroneCAN_GUI.png
     :target: ../_images/Support_DroneCAN_GUI.png